dexluce/swapi-ui-angular/README.md

 - [x] handle network error and display error to user
 - [ ] Implement e2e tests
 - [ ] Implement unit tests

+## Refactore needed

+The typing for items from the swapi is working but is wrong.